 Married With Fishsticks

 I know these are popular choices for the worst episodes ever made, but there’s a reason for that.
 They are both worst of all boring as sin.
 However Xena definitely edges this one.
 Incredibely enough though “Married with Fishsticks” has a higher rating on IMDB than either of the first two Callisto episodes.
-Yeah apparently IMBD users think its better than the Callisto/ Xena ladder fight.
-Each to their own of course but what the fuck!
-Anyway Xena’s is definitely worse so Buffy wins this as we will be deciding who is the winner by looking at whose episode is the less shit, so yeah Buffy wins this one.
+Each to their own of course but what the hell!
+Anyway Xena’s is definitely worse so Buffy wins this as we will be deciding who is the winner by looking at whose episode is the less shit, so Buffy wins this one.

 Xena 6/ Buffy 6